Understanding Operating System Operations: Key Concepts & Functions

 3. Distributed Operating System

 This system connects multiple computers together in a network and manages them as if they were a single operating system.
-By distributing tasks among different machines, they increase computer performance, reliable, and utilize computer resources, efficiently.
+By distributing tasks among different machines, they increase computer performance, reliability, and utilize computer resources efficiently.

 4. Real-Time Operating System (RTOS)